typelevel/typelevel.github.com/posts/2018-11-28-http4s-error-handling-mtl-2.md

 - As any other Monad Transformer in Scala, introduces a performance overhead due to the extra `flatMap` calls and extra allocations.
 - Code becomes cumbersome as we need to lift effects and pure `Either` values into the transformer stack.

 The `IO[E, A]` model is naturally a better approach but I found out polymorphic code is more cumbersome than working with `F[A]`.
+Although this might change once [Cats Effect 2.0](https://github.com/typelevel/cats-effect/issues/321) is out, it'll take a while until we get there.

 #### Errors vs Failures

-What I like about the `IO[E, A]` model is that we can distinguish between "business errors" and "unexpected failures" such as a database connection failure.
-Eg: when working on a REST API, most of the time we only care about mapping a few business errors into the appropriated http responses.
+What I like about the `IO[E, A]` model is that we can distinguish between "business errors" and "unexpected failures" such as a database connection failure (learn more about `zio`'s error model [here](https://scalaz.github.io/scalaz-zio/)).
+Eg: when working on a REST API, most of the time we only care about mapping a few business errors into the appropriate http responses.
 The unexpected failures should be handled by someone else.
 In this case `http4s` will convert any failure into a response with code 500 (internal server error).

 And this is exactly what we want to achieve here.
 Writing polymorphic code using `cats-effect` while trying to keep it as simple as possible.
 Here's an encoding I would like to explore further: